-5 Questions You Must Ask if You Want to Know When it is Time for Divorce
+5 Questions You Must Ask When You Want to Know When it is Time to Divorce

 Timing divorce requires careful planning and preparation

-When is it time for divorce?
+When is it time to divorce?
 And is there ever a right time?

 Despite these differences, our divorce attorneys believe there are certain foundational elements that help with the timing question.
+That foundation means we see the following factors in the great majority of divorces before they occur.
 We will go though the five critical questions you should ask yourself when you search for this answer.

-Top five questions when deciding when it is time for divorce
+Top five questions when deciding when it is time to divorce

 Question 1: Has there been a final breakdown in the marital relationship?

-1. That breakdown is a good indicator of whether it is time for divorce
+1. That breakdown is a good indicator of whether it is time to divorce